TrueCodePoet/DataTools/README.md

 using DataHelper;

-// Create an instance of the SyncFramework SyncFramework syncFramework = new SyncFramework();
+// Create an instance of the SyncFramework var syncFramework = new SyncFramework();

-// Path to the update tracking file (optional) string updateTrackingFilePath = "path_to_tracking_file.txt";

-// Begin synchronization
-syncFramework.OnPremiseToCloud(onPremiseContext, cloudContext, updateTrackingFilePath);
+syncFramework.OnPremiseToCloud(sourceContext, destinationContext, "path/to/config.json");

 ```

+### Example 2: Synchronizing New Records Only

+In `config.json`, specify tables in `NewRecordsOnlyTables` to handle new records specifically.

+### Example 3: Table Mapping Configuration

+Define mappings in `config.json` under `TableMappings` to synchronize data between tables with different names.

+### Example 4: Setting Default Values for Missing Fields

+Specify `SetDefaultsIfMissing` in `config.json` to provide default values for specific fields when data is missing.

+### Example 5: Executing Synchronization with Table Exclusions

+Configure `IgnoreTheseTables` in `config.json` to exclude certain tables from the synchronization process.

-# **DbContextDifferences** Code Description and Usage Examples
+# `DbContextDifferences` Code Description and Usage Examples

-The provided code defines a namespace **TTCMoveFilesToCloud.DataHelper** containing a class **DbContextDiff** with nested classes and methods designed to identify and script differences between two Entity Framework Core database contexts.
+The provided code defines a namespace `TTCMoveFilesToCloud.DataHelper` containing a class `DbContextDiff` with nested classes and methods designed to identify and script differences between two Entity Framework Core database contexts.
 Here's a detailed breakdown of its components and functionality:

-## **DbContextDifferences** Class
+## `DbContextDifferences` Class

 This nested class serves as a container for the differences found between two database contexts.
 It includes properties to store:
 - Tables that exist in the source but not in the destination database, and vice versa.